BourgeoisBear/vim-rsvp/README.md

 ## Rapid Serial Visual Presentation Reader for Vim

 Why move your eyes to read--like some filthy peasant--when we have computers that can move the words for us?
-I know, I know.

 ### Installation